 You alternate three restaurants.
 Enchanted Garden has awesome flower lights on the ceiling that open and close and the ceiling changes colors throughout your meal and Royal Court was really elegant and put me in mind of Cinderella.
 The meals are very gourmet and they have a great selection.
 My son tried everything, including escargot at the Royal Court.
 (He thought it tasted like dirt!)

 Animators Palette is animation-themed and they leave markers on your table so you can draw a figure.
 They offer directions on how to draw a figure, then they pick up the drawings and at the end of your dinner, they animate your drawings on the wall.
 You have no warning!
 They choreograph them to music and place them in Disney films.
 My daughter is our artist so she worked really hard on hers and was so excited – the rest of us weren’t quite as proud

-“Our family cannot thank Service Experts enough for this incredible opportunity,” Rebecca told us after they returned home.
+“We cannot thank Service Experts enough for this incredible opportunity,” Rebecca wrote after they returned from their cruise.
 “I get emotional when I think about it all.
-Submitting an entry I never thought would go anywhere, hearing we were a finalist, the nail-biting voting stage, the big announcement, reading about and selecting which cruise, the elation of going and finally experiencing an incredible trip.
+Submitting an entry I never thought would go anywhere, hearing we were a finalist, the stressful voting stage, the big announcement, reading about and selecting which cruise, the elation of going and finally experiencing an unbelievable trip.
 It was such a fun time living it all.
 We are forever grateful!”